 I've written in several prior postings about how Dale Petterson uses these techniques.
 I have seen Dale use them effectively to release ptsd, to reduce emotional pain like anger, anxiety, depression.
 I've watched him reduce urges to return to addictive habits.
 I've seen him use the techniques to flip to positive crippling negative beliefs such as "I am not lovable" or "People who love me leave me," or with athletes, "I don't think I'll be able to perform my best."

 Seeing is believing.

-I am an innovative but still quite conventional psychologist who specializes in marriage counseling.
-I have seen however that even with my distressed couples, harnessing the innate extraordinary healing capabilities of the brain helps couples to regain a sense of personal well-being faster than any other treatment techniques I have seen.
+I myself am an innovative but still quite conventional psychologist who specializes in marriage counseling.
+I have seen however that harnessing the innate extraordinary healing capabilities of the brain helps people to regain a sense of personal well-being faster than any other treatment techniques I have seen.

-I do hope that this explanation plus the video illustration help to convey at least a glimpse into the extraordinary untapped self-knowledge and capacity for self-healing from painful memories that appear to lie within each of us.
+I do hope that this explanation plus the video illustrations help to convey at least a glimpse into the extraordinary untapped creativity and self-knowledge that appear to lie within each of us.

 At the same time, feeling like you have to leave your critical thinking behind?
 For sure there's some things that I so far sure don't understand....

 Susan Heitler, PhD., a Harvard and NYU graduate and Denver clinical psychologist, is author of multiple publications including The Power of Two on the keys to marriage success and From Conflict to Resolution which clarifies the process of successful psychotherapy.
 Her current project is PowerOfTwoMarriage.com, an interactive website that teaches essentials of successful relationships including collaborative communication, anger management and conflict resolution.